oceanByte/chainlink-education/src/frontend/src/pages/Courses/chainlinkIntroduction/Chapters/Chapter-4/course.md

 </ContentWrapp>

 <VideoBox>
-  <iframe  src="https://www.youtube.com/embed/Un7-hW6GAec" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+  <iframe  src="https://www.youtube.com/embed/Un7-hW6GAec" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </VideoBox>

 Smart contracts result from the evolution of digital agreements.
 A Smart contract is a self-executing contract with the terms of the agreement being directly written into computer code.
 Smart contracts provide the following benefits: